Scottish Attainment Challenge National Programmes

 The Child Poverty Action Group (CPAG)

-The Child Poverty Action Group provide information, training and support to ensure children have a fair chance in life free from hardship.
+The Child Poverty Action Group provide information, training and support to bring about a society free from child poverty, where all children can enjoy a childhood without financial hardship and have a fair chance in life to reach their full potential.

 Cost of the School Day Project